The $k_{R}$-property of free Abelian topological groups and products of sequential fans: Introduction

 \section{Introduction}

-Recall that a topological space $X$ is called a {\it $k$-space} if every subset of $X$, whose intersection with every compact subset $K$ in $X$ is relatively open in $K$, is open in $X$.
-It is well-known that the $k$-property generalizing metrizability has been studied intensively by topologists and analysts.
-A space $X$ is called a {\it $k_{R}$-space}, if $X$ is Tychonoff and the necessary and sufficient condition for a real-valued function $f$ on $X$ to be continuous is that the restriction of $f$ on each compact subset is continuous.
+A topological space $X$ is called a {\it $k$-space} if every subset of $X$, whose intersection with every compact subset $K$ in $X$ is relatively open in $K$, is open in $X$.
+It is well-known that the $k$-property which generalizes metrizability has been studied intensively by topologists and analysts.
+A space $X$ is called a {\it $k_{R}$-space}, if $X$ is Tychonoff and the necessary and sufficient condition for a real-valued function $f$ on $X$ to be continuous is that the restriction of $f$ to each compact subset is continuous.
 Clearly every Tychonoff $k$-space is a $k_{R}$-space.
 The converse is false.
-Indeed, for any a non-measurable cardinal $\kappa$ the power $\mathbb{R}^{\kappa}$ is a $k_{R}$-space but not a $k$-space, see \cite[Theorem 5.6]{No1970} and \cite[Problem 7.J(b)]{K1975}.
+Indeed, for any non-measurable cardinal $\kappa$ the power $\mathbb{R}^{\kappa}$ is a $k_{R}$-space but not a $k$-space, see \cite[Theorem 5.6]{No1970} and \cite[Problem 7.J(b)]{K1975}.
 Now, the $k_{R}$-property has been widely used in the study of topology, analysis and category, see \cite{BG2014, B2016, Bl1977, B1981, L2006, Lin1991, M1973}.

-Results of our research will be presented in two separate papers.
-The current paper, we shall extend some well-known results in $k$-spaces to $k_{R}$-spaces by applying the $\kappa$-fan introduced by T. Banakh in \cite{B2016}, and then seek some applications in the study of free Abelian topological groups.
-In the subsequent paper \cite{LLL2016}, we shall deter the $k_{R}$-property on free topological groups.
+The results of our research will be presented in two separate papers.
+In the current paper, we extend some well-known results on $k$-spaces to $k_{R}$-spaces by applying the $\kappa$-fan introduced by Banakh in \cite{B2016}, and then seek some applications in the study of free Abelian topological groups.
+In the subsequent paper \cite{LLL2016}, we study the $k_{R}$-property in free topological groups.